-With 35 years of banking experience, including 16 years of senior management experience at S&T, Mr. Antolik's strong leadership capabilities and in-depth industry experience in commercial banking and implementing strategic initiatives provide the S&T Board with expertise that will contribute to the strategic growth of S&T. As our past Interim Chief Executive Officer and current President, Mr. Antolik provides unique insight to the S&T Board regarding our day-to-day operations, customer information, competitive intelligence, general trends in national and local banking and issues regarding our financial results.
+With 36 years of banking experience, including 17 years of senior management experience at S&T, Mr. Antolik's strong leadership capabilities and in-depth industry experience in commercial banking and implementing strategic initiatives provide the S&T Board with expertise that will contribute to the strategic growth of S&T. As our past Interim Chief Executive Officer and current President, Mr. Antolik provides unique insight to the S&T Board regarding our day-to-day operations, customer information, competitive intelligence, general trends in national and local banking and issues regarding our financial results.

-Peter R. Barsz, Age 67
+Peter R. Barsz, Age 68

 - Audit

 - Compensation & Benefits

-- Nominating & Corporate Governance
+- Risk

 Mr. Barsz is a Certified Public Accountant and has been a Partner at Barsz Gowie Amon & Fultz, LLC, an accounting firm, since July 2017 when Steger Gowie & Company merged with Merves Amon & Barsz LLC where Mr. Barsz became a partner in 1990.
 Mr. Barsz previously served on the board of DNB, the holding company for DNB First, N.A., from January 2018 until it was acquired by S&T in November 2019.
 Mr. Barsz serves as the appointed Treasurer and has served as the Finance Director of several municipalities in Chester and Delaware counties and is currently serving as Chairman of the Pennsylvania State Tax Equalization Board, an independent agency of the Commonwealth tasked with obtaining information on real estate sales throughout the state.
 Mr. Barsz also received an appointment by the Pennsylvania Legislature and is currently serving as a public member on the Legislative Audit Advisory Committee for the current and past three Legislative Sessions of the General Assembly.
 Mr. Barsz previously served as a director of two real estate holding companies located in Media, Pennsylvania as well as the Treasurer of the Foundation of the Delaware County Chamber of Commerce.
+Mr. Barsz was recently appointed by the Delaware County Court of Common Pleas to act as the Independent Trustee of a Family Trust.